Askarafshar/cs400-X-Team-122/rules.md

   <li>The team must be willing to share its resources.</li>
   <li> The team must have frequent, effective communication.</li>
   <li> The team must be introspective. </li>
+  <li> The team must listen to all team members and take their ideas into account. </li>

 </ul>